DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 - HEIs would like to be notified once an SD completes their registration on Manage.

-## Iteration 4: reorganising the flow and including DfE Sign In
+## Iteration 4: reorganising the flow and including DfE Sign-in

-For this iteration we reordered the questions so that DfE Sign In and the DSA came before asking who to invite from each training provider.
+For this iteration we reordered the questions so that DfE Sign-in and the DSA came before asking who to invite from each training provider.

 We decided that we would not be able to use a ‘magic link’ as they only work for a short time.
-It would be better to use DfE Sign In and get users to set up accounts in the usual way.
+It would be better to use DfE Sign-in and get users to set up accounts in the usual way.

 {{ appFigure({
   image: {